rtek1000/STM8S-examples/README.md

 # STM8S-examples
-Examples found on the Internet for using the resources of the STM8 since the ST does not seem to support this line of low cost microcontrollers very well.
+- Examples found on the Internet for using the resources of the STM8.
+- - Since the ST does not seem to support this line of low cost microcontrollers very well.

 # Tutorials: